greglook/puget/README.md

 ## Syntax Coloring

-Puget's first main feature is colorizing the printed data using ANSI escape codes.
+Puget's first main feature is colorizing the printed data using ANSI escape codes or HTML `span` elements for color markup.
 This is kind of like syntax highlighting, except much easier since the code works directly with the data instead of parsing it from text.

 Different syntax elements are given different colors to make reading the printed output much easier for humans.
 The `:print-color` option can be set to